offthedial/site/bot.md

 - Use `$flairme <flair>` to give yourself roles surrounding things you would like to get notified for things.

 For assistance, you can use `$help`.
 You can also add help to the beginning of any command for more specific help.

+The bot is open sourced, so if you would like to contibute, you can find all the source code [here](https://github.com/offthedial/bot).